The lack of nightshades in my life was not going to stop us from having chicken wings!! No. Damn. Way.

 Bahaha, it's witty crap like that title that makes me laugh...by myself...while people shake their heads.
 Anywho, guess who has two thumbs and stumbled across an awesome breakfast idea??
 This kid right here!!!

-I've been at a loss for breakfast ideas since having to ditch eggs, so I decided to get a little wild.
+I came up with this because I have been at a loss for breakfast ideas since having to ditch eggs, so I decided to get a little wild.
 Well as wild as adding coconut flour and coconut flakes to coconut milk gets.
-But ya..let's do this.
+It’s filling and comforting an I hope you like it as much as we do!
+So ya..let's do this!

 3 tablespoons coconut flour

 1 tsp vanilla